Supervised Multimodal Bitransformers for Classifying Images and Text: Multimodal Bitransformers

 There is a long history, both in natural language processing and computer vision, of transfer learning from pre-trained representations.
 Self-supervised word and sentence embeddings \cite{Collobert:2008icml,Mikolov:2013nips,Kiros:2015nips} have become ubiquitous in natural language processing.
 In computer vision, transferring from supervised ImageNet features is the de facto standard in computer vision \cite{Oquab:2014cvpr,Razavian:2014cvpr}.

-While supervised data in NLP has also proven useful for universal sentence representations \cite{Conneau:2017emnlp}, the field was recently revolutionized by the idea of fine-tuning self-supervised language modeling systems \cite{Dai:2015nips}.
+While supervised data in NLP has also proven useful for universal sentence representations \cite{Conneau:2017emnlp}, the field was revolutionized by the idea of fine-tuning self-supervised language modeling systems \cite{Dai:2015nips}.
 Language modeling enables systems to learn embeddings in a contextualized fashion, leading to improved performance on a variety of tasks \cite{Peters:2018naacl,Howard:2018acl}.
 Training transformers \cite{Vaswani:2017nips} on large quantities of data yielded even better results \cite{Radford:2018tr}.
-BERT \cite{Devlin:2019naacl} improved on this further by training transformers bidirectionally (which we refer to as bitransformers) and changing the objective to masking, leading to state-of-the-art performance on a wide variety of important tasks.
+BERT \cite{Devlin:2019naacl} improved on this further by training transformers bidirectionally (which we refer to as bitransformers) and changing the objective to masking, leading to state-of-the-art performance on many tasks.

-We introduce a multimodal bitransformer model that enhances the strength of text-only self-supervised representations from natural language processing with the power of state-of-the-art convolutional neural network architectures from computer vision.
-See Figure \ref{fig:main} for an illustration of this straightforward and intuitive model architecture.
+We introduce a straightforward yet highly effective multimodal bitransformer model that combines the text-only self-supervised representations from natural language processing with the power of state-of-the-art convolutional neural network architectures from computer vision.
+See Figure \ref{fig:main} for an illustration of the architecture.
 In what follows, we describe the different components in more detail.